HOW TO APPLY

 - Your W-9 must be signed, and dated within six months of your application date.

 - All Applicants: SDAT Good Standing (links to MD State Department of Assessments & Taxation Business Express webpage).
 Please confirm your organization is in good standing with the State of Maryland before submitting your application.
+Do NOT check the box indicating you are in Good Standing without checking first!
+Indicating that you are in Good Standing when you are not may be a basis for disqualification.

 - WHAT IS "SDAT GOOD STANDING"?